cward-dev/dev10-program-classwork/week-04/assessment/sustainable-foraging/README.md

   * Goal: Get a head-start of Version 2 features for our overly ambitious client

 ### Bugs Found
-- [x] Delimiters present in data fields
+- [x] Delimiters are not cleaned in data fields
   * Issue
     * Writing strings to the files that contain the delimiter (,) will cause an error in reading data
   * Solution